SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-04-monogame-gets-shocked.markdown

 We left off just porting [Michael Hoffman](http://gamedev.tutsplus.com/author/michael-hoffman/)’s excellent article showing us how to generate lightning effects almost effortlessly using XNA over to [MonoGame](http://monogame.net/) in minutes, however (as I usually do) I felt it did not just go far enough, sure Windows desktop is fine but MonoGame V3 now gives us entry to Windows 8 / RT and Windows Phone for FREE with paid options for other platforms.

-Also where we had a working project, I would not call it a solution as I would have to repeat that process for each platform and maintain them separately which is not ideal, so let’s kick&nbsp; it up a notch and make this more shocking!!!!!
+Also where we had a working project, I would not call it a solution as I would have to repeat that process for each platform and maintain them separately which is not ideal, so let’s kick  it up a notch and make this more shocking!!!!!

 ![src=]()

-&nbsp;

 Source for the series can be found [here on codeplex](http://lightningdemo.codeplex.com/) as well as the code drop for [this stage here](http://lightningdemo.codeplex.com/releases/view/101371)